EEricHwang/EEricHwang.github.io/_pages/talk.md

 <hr>
 2024 NASA S2A2 ULI Annual Meeting at North Carolina A&T State University
 ------
-At the workshop held at Northwestern University on April 27, 2024, I presented a poster on my research topic, which focuses on developing a resilient MAS control strategy against cyberattacks.
-The main topic of my presentation is "Resilient Control Strategy for Multi-agent Systems and its Application to Urban Air Mobility".
-Please refer to the [poster](https://drive.google.com/file/d/1TwE3YoU8JRcZlAyIaIg7w5DjDQFOg56t/view?usp=drive_link).
+At the annual meeting held at North Carolina A&T State University on June 20, 2024, I presented a cybersecurity research for urban air mobility (UAM) with control theoretical approaches.
+The title of my presentation is "Reactive and Proactive Cyberattack Defense Strategy for Urban Air Mobility Applications".
+Please refer to the [poster](https://docs.google.com/presentation/d/1wToYG5QE2t3inq36uDCmzYnJDNUHXcK9/edit?usp=sharing&ouid=110924780064992423660&rtpof=true&sd=true).

 <hr>
 2025 AIAA SciTech Forum and Exposition at Orlando